 (1) Claimant shall make a good faith effort to apply for suitable work and shall accept an offer of suitable work.
 The department shall determine what constitutes suitable work for the claimant and shall expand the definition of suitable work as the period of claimant's unemployment increases.

 (2) The department shall allow claimant 13 weeks of paid benefits during which to seek claimant's customary occupation or comparable work to preserve claimant's highest use of skills and earning potential.

-(3) To determine whether employment constitutes suitable work, the department shall consider factors including, but not limited to:
+(3) To determine whether a claimant is seeking, or has been offered, suitable work, the department shall consider factors including, but not limited to: